CodePushGo/website/src/content/blog/en/appcenter-migration.md

 Now that you have the new required [CodePushGo](/register/) files in place, you can turn our attention to the actual app itself.
 [CodePushGo](/register/) expects the entire built app to be inside a directory named `dist`.

-If your built code is not in a `dist` directory, change this value in the Capacitor config file.
+If your built code is not in a `dist` directory, change this value in the React Native config file.

 Here is what the app’s directory structure should look like: